 The Rules set out in detail the procedures under which prisoners apply for early release and the Commissioners consider their applications.
-Within the terms of the Rules there office) to be made known and taken into account by the Commissioners.
+Within the terms of the Rules there is provision for the views of the Secretary of State (represented by the Northern Ireland Office) to be made known and taken into account by the Commissioners.
 The Rules normally give both parties access to the same information.
 However, in certain circumstances information certified by the Secretary of State as 'damaging' may be withheld from the prisoner (and any representative nominated by the prisoner).
 If this happens, there is provision for the Attorney General to appoint a Special Advocate to represent the interests of the prisoner.